Conservation repair project

 All of the repairs have to be carefully planned around the resident bat population.
-We'll therefore need to close the barn for a few weeks in 2019 and again in 2024 as we undertake the work that's needed.
+We'll therefore need to close the barn for a few weeks in 2024 as we undertake the work that's needed.

 Bat surveys have shown that there are three species of bat roosting in small numbers in the roofing timbers, the Common Pipistrelle, Soprano Pipistrelle and Long Eared Brown.

 Additional species that frequent are a Myotis species (probably the Natterer’s bat), the Lesser Horseshoe and the Noctule.

 To ensure no bats are accidentally trapped in the cracks and gaps before the repairs are undertaken, bat specialists have carefully checked and inserted rags so the builders know they can fill the mortar gaps.